hspazio/hspazio.github.io/_posts/2017-11-06-ruby-concurrency-patterns-pool-of-workers.markdown

 ---
 layout: post
-title: "Worker pool from scratch"
+title: "Implementing a worker pool"
-date: 2017-11-06
+date: 2017-11-13
 tags: [ruby, concurrency]
 comments: true
 ---

-We start with defining one of the smallest unit: the Worker
+Often in time when you need to execute multiple tasks it pays off running them in parallel, especially when they involve blocking I/O operations and CPU computations.
+It may not always be possible to spawn as many threads as the number of tasks, think about the maximum number of connections allowed to a database server or threads that could use large chunk of memory.

+In order to improve performance of an application without sacrificing tonnes of resources the Worker Pool is a simple and efficient solution that powers many concurrency patterns.

+There are a lot of opensource projects that implement this pattern, [Celluloid][celluloid] and [Concurrent Ruby][concurrent_ruby] are the most popular and better maintained ones.
+But I thought it would be fun to implement one from scratch in order to better understand the dynamics of this pattern.

+## The unit: the worker

+A worker is simply a component that pulls work to do from a queue and fulfills it.

-For simplicity we could have a worker that expects jobs to be any __callable__ object.
+The work to be fulfilled could be anything, a `Job` class with a `perform` method - like the popular Delayed Job library - a Ruby block or any arbitrary object.
+For simplicity here we implement a worker that expects jobs to be any __callable__ object.
 For callable object we intend any object that implements the `call` method.
-In our case we can enqueue lambdas which is a perfectly legit callable object.
+In our case we can enqueue lambdas which are a perfectly legit callable objects.

+We start, using TDD, to define how we would like the worker to behave.
+When creating multiple workers it could be a good idea to define a `name` or `ID` attribute.
+It will easy debugging.

+Then the obvious feature: as we queue jobs we expect them to be performed by the worker.
 To ensure that the jobs have been executed we can collect the results in an array to be inspected during the assertions.
 Also, as we saw in the [previous post][threads_and_queues], we need to tell the worker when to stop waiting for jobs.
 We will enqueue the symbol `:done` and we will add an exit condition.

 {% highlight ruby %}
 require 'minitest/autorun'